harrisonkwhite/kaozeth/README.md

 I chose to clone Terraria specifically because it is composed of so many different interesting systems (e.g. world generation, lighting, liquid simulation, NPC AI, networking).

-This project uses [Zeta Framework](https://github.com/harrisonkwhite/zeta_framework), a simple framework I made for developing 2D games using OpenGL.
+> **Note:** This project uses [Zeta Framework](https://github.com/harrisonkwhite/zeta_framework), a simple framework I made for developing 2D games using OpenGL.

 ---

 ## Building

+Building and running this project has been tested on Windows and Linux.

 Make sure to clone the repository **recursively**, then build using CMake: